 This RV refrigerator runs on propane gas or an electric power supply, and it can convert back and forth between the two with the touch of a button.

-This maximizes efficiency while also keeping the contents of your fridge cool if you run out one of those resources unexpectedly.
+This maximizes efficiency while also keeping the contents of your fridge cool if you run out of one of those resources unexpectedly.

 In terms of its desired electrical connection, you can either use a 12-volt DC connection or a 110-volt AC outlet.